 The first initiation ceremony is worth the entry price alone!

-The Tamaki Maori Village Experience
+My experience in the Tamaki Maori Village

-From the moment we walked through the impressive hand carved arch marking the entrance to the village, we were made to feel like the only people in the entire audience.
+From the moment we walked through the impressive hand-carved arch marking the entrance to the village, we were made to feel like the only people in the entire audience.
 Put another way, at times it felt like there was no audience at all.

 Poi, the Maori word for ball, were used to teach female members of the tribe coordination, to strengthen their upper body and induce flexibility in the hands needed for basket weaving.

 The details and facts were presented in a manner suitable for all ages and all languages.
 Jokes were made often, and our group was often in fits of laughter.